This article describes some notes about MIPS with a focus on the ELF object file format, GCC, binutils, and LLVM/Clang.

 1 | % grep DT_MIPS_ include/elf/mips.h |

-Among these dynamic tags, only DT_MIPS_LOCAL_GOTNO
+Among these dynamic tags, only DT_MIPS_LOCAL_GOTNO,

-are really needed in rtld.
+DT_MIPS_PLTGOT are really needed in rtld.
 All about Global

-Offset Table analyzed DT_MIPS_LOCAL_GOTNO
+Offset Table analyzed DT_MIPS_LOCAL_GOTNO and

-For executable output, DT_MIPS_RLD_MAP_REL
+For executable output, DT_MIPS_RLD_MAP_REL holds the

-offset to the linker synthesized .rld_map
+offset to the linker synthesized .rld_map.
+If

-is unavailable, glibc rtld looks for
+DT_MIPS_RLD_MAP_REL is unavailable, glibc rtld looks for

-, which is emitted for ET_EXEC
+DT_MIPS_RLD_MAP, which is emitted for ET_EXEC

 executables.